kedro-org/kedro/docs/source/kedro_project_setup/settings.md

 Consult the respective documentation for the tools you have used to check how you can configure the settings with the `pyproject.toml` file for your project.

 ### Use Kedro without the `src` folder
 Kedro uses the `src` layout by default.
-It is possible to change this, for example, to use a [flat layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/#src-layout-vs-flat-layout), you can modify the `pyproject.toml`.
+It is possible to change this, for example, to use a [flat layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/#src-layout-vs-flat-layout), you can change the `pyproject.toml` as follow.

 ```diff
 +++ source_dir = ""